Dispelling the Arguments of Captivity Proponents

 FACT:

 This argument is often put forth by dolphinariums that have sourced their animals from Japanese dolphin drive hunts.
-The drive hunts are incredibly brutal—with animals chased, herded and trapped in bays and coves, and then killed for their meat and other products.
-In recent years, recognizing the rewards to be gained from selling live dolphins to dolphinariums, the drive hunters have allowed these facilities to select some of the trapped dolphins at a price far higher than that of a dead dolphin.
-In some cases, however, without the demand from the dolphinariums the drives would not even take place.
+The drive hunts are incredibly brutal—with animals chased, herded, and trapped in bays and coves, and then killed for their meat and other products.
+About four decades ago, recognizing the rewards to be gained from selling live dolphins to dolphinariums, the drive hunters have started allowing these facilities to select some of the trapped dolphins at a price far higher than that of a dead dolphin.
+It is possible, however, that without the lucrative demand from dolphinariums the drives would not even take place.

 MYTH:

-Those who want orcas banned from marine theme parks are anti-business.
+Those who want cetaceans banned from marine theme parks are anti-business.

 FACT:

-Pro-whale and dolphin advocates do not want to “shut down” marine theme parks.
+Whale and dolphin advocates do not want to “shut down” marine theme parks.
 On the contrary, several marine theme parks have demonstrated for decades that they have many entertaining attractions other than cetaceans to draw tourists to the area.
-In fact removing inhumane and dangerous orca shows from their repertoires could broaden the audience of tourists interested in supporting these parks.
-In such a scenario orcas currently held in captivity would be moved to seaside sanctuaries for a dignified retirement.
-Sanctuaries can provide much-needed space and more natural surroundings, while the orcas would continue to receive care from trainers and training for husbandry and veterinary behaviors.
-Retired orcas could even continue to be on public display, providing visitors with a legitimate educational experience, as opposed to a circus show.
+In fact removing inhumane and cetacean shows from their repertoires could broaden the audience of tourists interested in supporting these theme parks.
+In such a scenario, cetaceans currently held in captivity could be moved to seaside sanctuaries for a dignified retirement.
+Sanctuaries can provide much-needed space and more natural surroundings, while the animals would continue to receive care from trainers and training for husbandry and veterinary behaviors.